marked-gil/goodwill-events/README.md

 ## Testing
-To view all the tests performend on this project, kindly click [HERE](https://github.com/marked-gil/goodwill-events/blob/main/TESTING.md)
+Extensive **Manual Testing** was used for the development of this project.
+To view all the tests performed on this project, kindly click this [LINK](https://github.com/marked-gil/goodwill-events/blob/main/TESTING.md).

 ## Deployment